Image via NYPL Digital Gallery

 The Allman Brothers Band just announced that after 45 years they will disband at the end of 2014.
 The news hit fans hard, who have been following the Southern Rock band since brothers Gregg and Duane Allman formed the group in 1969.
 Taking our cue from a great Allmans tune, Back to Where it All Begins, today we’re looking at the history of Fillmore East, today a bank.

 Second Avenue in the 1920s was New York’s Yiddish Broadway or “The Yiddish Rialto.”
 Right smack in the middle of what was the Yiddish Rialto (which spanned Second Ave. from 14th Street to East Houston) stands 105.
-This is how it appeared in 1936:

 Built in 1925 as a Yiddish American vaudeville theater and film space called the Commodore Theatre, the building was designed by Harrison G. Wiseman.
 The inside housed Corinthian columns, painted murals, and proscenium arch.
 Wiseman was also responsible for The Louis N. Jaffe Art Theatre Building, a City landmark on Second Avenue.